Here’s A Quick Way To Check If Your Website Is HIPAA Compliant

 - 7 of the 18 Practices DID have the Notice of Privacy Practices posted; however, none of them met the requirements of the HIPAA regulations

-- 4 had HIPAA spelled incorrect as HIPPA
+- 4 had HIPAA spelled incorrectly as HIPPA

 - 2 had charging practices defined that exceeded HIPAA and State Law Requirements